-The harness is to pass through the firewall or floorpan to allow the proper connections to the sensors and components on the engine.
+A hole needs to be drilled into your firewall to allow the harness to pass from the dash area to engine area.
 In some cases there may already be a hole that can be used to pass the harness through.
 If this is the case then use and seal up the hole appropriately.
-If you need to drill a hole this hole needs to be approx. $1 - 1 \frac{1}{2}$ " (1 1⁄4" being the ideal size), or whichever size you need to fill with a grommet when sealing up.
-Ensure that no wires are routed in a way that allows them to rub or potentially wear on any metal surfaces.
+If you need to drill a hole this hole needs to be approx. 1 1/2", or whatever size you need to fill with a grommet when sealing up.